 Additional information on the Mayoral CIL can be found on the Greater London Authority and Transport for London websites.

-Lewisham borough CIL
+The borough CIL

-The council has consulted on a Draft Charging Schedule for the Community Infrastructure Levy (CIL).
+We have consulted on a Draft Charging Schedule for the Community Infrastructure Levy (CIL).

 Use the CIL form to accompany planning applications for development that will need to pay the levy.